neerajsinghjr/dsa/study-notes/T001_Python.md

         4) TIGER
         5) Cyclical Reduction Check (CRC32)

-HASHING USE CASES :-
+#### HASHING USE CASES:

 1) One of the uses for hashing is to compare large amounts of data.
 Hash values are much easier to compare than large chunks of data, as they are more concise.

 2) Hashing is also used for mapping data, as finding values using hashes is quick, and good hashes do not overlap.